-In an application, you often need to store user settings such as the selected theme, any application configuration, or their username.
+In an application, you often need to store user settings such as the selected theme, application configuration, or the user's display name.
 These settings must be:

 - Accessible from anywhere in the application